Shattering $k$-sets with Permutations: Introduction

-Our main aim is to introduce and investigate variations of the original family size problem.
-In particular we ask about the size of families satisfying relaxed versions of the shattering property.

-There are a few reasonable definitions for this relaxation.
-We can either weaken the definition of shattering a $k$-tuple to some notion of partial shattering or we can ask about totally shattering some partial collection of $k$-tuples.
-There are two different problems we will consider. \begin{itemize} \item Find the smallest family of permutations from $S_n$ which ensures each $k$-tuple appears in at least $t \leq k!$ orders. \item Find the smallest family that shatters at least $\alpha \binom{n}{k}$ of all $k$-tuples for $\alpha \in [0,1]$. \end{itemize}
+As well as the problem of determining the smallest size of a permutation family that shatters every $k$-tuple, it is natural to ask about small families that cover some subset of orders for every $k$-tuple.
+Equally it is natural to consider small families that shatter some partial collection of $k$-tuples.
+Our main aim is to introduce and investigate these variations of the original family size problem.
+There are two different problems we will consider. \begin{itemize} \item Given $t \leq k!$, find the smallest family of permutations from $S_n$ which ensures each $k$-tuple appears in at least $t$ orders. \item Given $\alpha \in [0,1]$, find the smallest family that shatters at least $\alpha \binom{n}{k}$ of all $k$-tuples. \end{itemize}

 Note that there is another possible definition of partial shattering.
-The problem is to find the smallest family of permutations from $S_n$ such that every $k$-tuple follows all of the patterns in $T$, where $T \subseteq S_k$ is some fixed set of patterns.
-It turns out that for any $\mathcal{S} \subseteq S_n$ in which all $k$-tuples follow a specific non-monotone pattern, we have $|\mathcal{S}|=O(\log(n))$ (see Lemma \ref{T lower}).
-Since this matches the lower bound for total shattering this problem is uninteresting.
+The problem is, given some fixed set of patterns $T \subseteq S_k$, find the smallest family of permutations from $S_n$ such that every $k$-tuple follows all of the patterns in $T$.
+It turns out that for any $\mathcal{S} \subseteq S_n$ in which all $k$-tuples follow a specific non-monotone pattern, we have $|\mathcal{S}|=O(\log n)$ (see Lemma \ref{T lower}).
+This matches the lower bound for total shattering, making this variation uninteresting.